secondlife/nginx-proxy/README.md

 use `http://`, ex. if your uwsgi server is hosting itself at `--socket :8000` then set `PROXY_REVERSE_URL=localhost:8000`.)

+## Nginx status

+The [nginx status][] page is configured to run at http://localhost:8091/nginx_status.
+This endpoint can be used by Datadog and other metrics collectors.

 ## Development

 A test suite is baked into nginx-proxy's Dockerfile.
 You can run it by building